Last updated on February 17th, 2019 at 10:09 am

 Ready to dive in and find the best fit for your driving and GPS needs?

 Great, because below is a list of our top recommendations when it comes to GPS devices.
 There are many other great devices on the market other than just the ones listed here and we encourage you to do your research before making a purchase.
-Having said that, the list below contains what we believe are the absolute best GPS devices on the market for the everyday truck driver in 2017.
+Having said that, the list below contains what we believe to be the absolute best GPS devices on the market for the every day truck driver in 2019.

 In addition to the routing features, you can also receive route warnings such as being alerted to weight limits, bridge heights, sharp turns and more.